tldr-pages/tldr/pages/common/nginx.md

 > Nginx web server.

-- Start server with default config:
+- Start server with the default config file:

 `nginx`

-- Start server with custom config file:
+- Start server with a custom config file:

 `nginx -c {{config_file}}`

-- Start server with a prefix for all relative paths in config file:
+- Start server with a prefix for all relative paths in the config file:

 `nginx -c {{config_file}} -p {{prefix/for/relative/paths}}`

-- Test configuration without affecting the running server:
+- Test the configuration without affecting the running server:

 `nginx -t`

-- Reload configuration by sending a signal with no downtime:
+- Reload the configuration by sending a signal with no downtime:

 `nginx -s reload`